mahdiyazdani/Hypermarket/docs/translating-with-poedit.md

 ## Loading translation files

-Translations can be filed in the ```/languages/``` directory.
+Translations can be filed in the ```/languages/``` directory.<br/>

-Hypermarket theme will look in this directory for translations as a fallback.
+?> Hypermarket theme will look in this directory for translations as a fallback.

-It is however recommended that you use the global WordPress language directory and install your translations like so: ```/wp-content/languages/themes/hypermarket-it_IT.mo```.
+It is however recommended that you use the global WordPress language directory and install your translations like so: ```/wp-content/languages/themes/hypermarket-it_IT.mo```.<br/>
 *That way they will not be lost or overwritten during Hypermarket updates.*

 Alternatively you can put translations in your [child theme](https://mahdiyazdani.github.io/Hypermarket/#/install-hypermarket-wordpress-child-theme): ```/wp-content/themes/hypermarket-child/languages/it_IT.mo```.